xlance-github/XLViewer/README.md

 be added to support many formats as needed.

 Notes:
-- Select any *.dwg file and press F4 to preview it (few versions are supported).
+- Select any *.dwg file and press F4 to preview it (only few versions are supported).
 - Other functions via "F" buttons are self explanatory.